amomen9/SQLServer-DBA-Tools/README.md

   <br/>

 <dd>
+  The new version has become revolutionary and includes many new features!
+It has been tested in real environment to meet many needs.
   This script executes external tsql file(s) using sqlcmd and xp_cmdshell.
 As ":r" is only available in SSMS and it requires turning the
   SQLCMD mode on, it can execute external tsql files without SSMS.
 It can also run all the tsql files contained within a folder and its subdirectories.
 Because the scripts are to be executed by SQLCMD, you can also use SQLCMD commands like the one noted or ":connect" in